See which Farmington area restaurants offer carryout, drive-thru

 The mandated closure continues through March 30.

 Some Farmington area restaurants and fast food chains already equipped for carryout and delivery will continue those services, others have decided to close their doors until the end of the month.
+Other food-related businesses in the community have also made changes to their operations.

+On Monday, the Farmington Downtown Development Authority designated parking on Grand River and

 2 Roses Family Restaurant, 24059 Orchard Lake Rd., Farmington – carryout and delivery.
 Learn more on their Facebook page.